The Drive That Ruined Every Other Road Trip: Big Sur on Highway 1

 Pfeiffer Big Sur State Park ($10 entry) has the Valley View Trail — 1.6 miles to a panoramic overlook, moderate difficulty.
 The Pfeiffer Falls trail (1.5 miles round trip) leads to a 60-foot waterfall in a fern-draped canyon.
 These aren't the 350-foot coastal redwoods of Muir Woods, but standing in the quiet of a redwood grove while the ocean roars on the other side of the mountain is a particular kind of magic.

-What I hadn't expected was the night sky.
+What you won't expect is the night sky.
 No cell service means no light pollution from scrolling screens.
 No town means no streetlights.
-The Milky Way was so vivid that I lay on the picnic table for an hour trying to remember if I'd ever actually seen it before.
+The Milky Way turns so vivid that you'll lie on the picnic table trying to remember whether you'd ever actually seen it before — the kind of sky you usually have to drive deep into the high desert for, out around the red-rock canyons of Moab.

-I could hear the ocean from a mile inland.
-The redwoods blocked the wind.
-A bird I couldn't identify called from somewhere in the dark.
-And I had the thought that you have in places like this: that I'd been moving too fast for too long, and that the speed was the problem, not the solution.
+You can hear the ocean from a mile inland.
+The redwoods block the wind.
+A bird you can't identify calls from somewhere in the dark.
+And the thought arrives that always arrives in places like this: that you've been moving too fast for too long, and that the speed was the problem, not the solution.

 What Nobody Tells You